datairahub/politicsdb-api/README.md

 ### Update periods

-Get or update periods.
-The following data are obtained:
+Create or update periods from file.
+The following data is fetched:

 ```
 Period: